 My smile dropped as quickly as I was about to drop him.
 The bonfire had instantly turned into a forest fire.
 Sara must’ve noticed a change in me because her grasp on my hand was now cutting off my blood circulation.

 “Don’t,” she said.
 “He’s not worth it.”

-As if he’d expected me to react, he instantly answered, his voice rough like sandpaper, “I do got a problem.
-You and your gal pal here are strollin’ ‘round here, holdin’ hands, no regard fer others.”
+As if he’d expected me to react, he instantly answered, his voice rough like sandpaper.
+“I do have a problem, actually.
+You and your gal pal here are strolling around, holding hands with no regard for others.”

 I narrowed my eyes and scoffed.
 “No regard for others?
 What exactly am I supposed to be regarding?”

 Sara placed her hand on my shoulder.
 “Jess,” she said in a low voice.
 “Can we just go?
 Please?”
 I should’ve paid attention to her, but hadn’t we just gone through something like this yesterday?
 How many times would I have to keep walking away like their actions didn’t hurt?

 So, I kept looking at the man as he spoke louder.
 “Me!
 I’m sick and tired of you people walking around like it doesn’t affect us good people.
 You’re the third pair I’ve seen today.
 And forget about me, a child could walk in here for God’s sake.
 You two are disgusting!”